AYUSH-ISHAN/Lander_Compete/README.md

 <h2>Conclusion :</h2>

 Looking at the pattern of all the three models we can say that the DDPG model is quite stable as comapred to DQN and SARSA.
-The reason behing this could be slow and efficent learning of DDPG model by the make of
+The reason behing this could be slow and efficent learning of DDPG model with the help of its model-free, off-policy actor-critic algorithm using deep function approximators that can learn policies in high dimensional, continuous action spaces.